- Canary Islands

 After a heated summer season, you would think that the weather would start to cool down in Fuerteventura in September.
 But this is totally not the case.

-September is still quite a hot month here, some will say it's even hotter than August.
-Or sometimes it feels this way, although actual numbers and statistics don't support this claim.
+September is still quite a hot month here, some will say it's even hotter than August, but that is not the case.
+It may feel like this sometimes, although actual numbers and statistics don't support this claim.

-The great thing about coming to Fuerteventura in September is that the sea water has had time to warm up over the summer, so it will be even warmer than in was back in July or August.
+The great thing about coming to Fuerteventura in September is that the ocean water has had time to warm up over the summer, so it will be even warmer than it was back in July or August.

 In September we feel like we get the best of everything: great weather which still feels like summer; temperatures still around 30°C during the daytime and better deals, especially when it comes to booking flights.